 - Store your yuzu kosho in sterilized glass jars and keep refrigerated.

-- You can use it fresh or let the ingredient ferment for a week in the refrigerator.
+- You can use it fresh, or let it rest (lightly ferment) for about a week in the refrigerator to mellow the flavor.

 I’m going to put this on everything!